 Once your Child Care Benefit entitlement is balanced, any Child Care Rebate entitlement is also balanced.

-There are rules about how long your child care payments can be paid when you or your children travel outside Australia.
+There are rules about how long your child care payments can be paid while you or your dependent children travel outside Australia.

 If you want someone else to handle your Centrelink, Child Support or Medicare business, you can authorise them to deal with us on your behalf.

 There is support available to help you manage your money if you have overdrawn your bank, building society or credit union account.